-Telerobotic Operations is, in many ways, an extension of the Mission Operations Services Concept [3]; the reader who is unfamiliar with the latter subject is directed to read the overview material presented in Overview of the Mission Operations Service
+Telerobotic Operations is, in many ways, an extension of the Mission Operations Services Concept [3]; the reader who is unfamiliar with the latter subject is directed to read the overview material presented in Section 4, Overview of the Mission Operations Service Framework.

-Framework.

 Each Telerobotic Operations service provides a set of well-defined capabilities through a standardized service contract (i.e., the interface, specified in the subsequent Blue Book).
-The Telerobotic Operations service contracts, shall be specified in an implementation and communication technology agnostic manner.
+The Telerobotic Operations service contracts shall be specified in an implementation and communication technology agnostic manner.
 For example, a Motion Control service would provide the capability to Move a robotic asset to a particular position (absolute or relative), without making any assumption about what programming language is used by the Service Provider or Service Consumer nor making any assumptions about what communication technology would be adopted in a particular deployment scenario to establish the link between the Service Consumer and Service Provider.

 Each capability is specified in form of an abstract operation, which itself is defined by a set of exchanged messages between the Service Consumer and Service Provider, following a prescribed interaction pattern.
-The messages exchanged between the Service Consumer and the Service Provider, would contain both data (message body) and meta-data (message header).
+The messages exchanged between the Service Consumer and the Service Provider, would contain both data (message body) and metadata (message header).
 The data part of all messages exchanged between the Service Consumer and provider for all capabilities of a service, compose together the data or information model of a service.

-The meta-data part of the messages (the header) captures usually the non-functional aspects of interactions between the Service Consumer and the Service Provider, such as the aspects related to:
+The metadata part of the messages (the header) captures usually the non-functional aspects of interactions between the Service Consumer and the Service Provider, such as the aspects related to these and others:

-- Addressing (how to reach the Service Consumer / provider) - Service Taxonomy (the domain and the name and version of the service) - Transaction management (how to correlate messages in asynchronous interaction patterns) - Security - Quality of Service (Service Level Agreements), - etc.
+- Addressing: How to reach the Service Consumer and Service Provider) - Service Taxonomy: The domain, and the name and version of the service - Transaction Management: How to correlate messages in asynchronous interaction patterns - Security - Quality of Service: Also known as Service Level Agreements language-specific Application Programmers' Interface (API), an interface definition in the form of operations or methods and data types.

 In a concrete deployment scenario, the Service Consumer and Service Provider must implement the abstract (i.e. technology independent) service contract, in a concrete technology (e.g. a programming language such as Java or C, ADA, C++ or .NET).
-In the selected programming language the abstract service contract is typically realized through a language-specific Application Programmers' Interface (API), an interface definitions in the form of operations or methods and data types.
+In the selected programming language, the abstract service contract is typically realized through a